The Saviors Tour

+Green Day performing at the Isle of Wight Festival in 2024.

 The Saviors Tour was a concert tour by American rock band Green Day in support of the group's fourteenth studio album Saviors.
 The tour was announced on November 2, 2023, and began on May 30, 2024, at Monte do Gozo in Santiago de Compostela, Spain.
-The tour concluded on September 30, 2025 at the Yaamava' Resort & Casino in San Bernardino, United States.
+The tour concluded on September 30, 2025, at the Yaamava' Resort & Casino in San Bernardino, United States.

 The Saviors Tour also celebrated the 30th and 20th anniversaries of their albums Dookie (1994) and American Idiot (2004), respectively.
 The band performed both albums in their entirety on each date of the tour, except on festival appearances.

 Set lists

 2024

 The following set list was obtained from the concert held on July 29, 2024, at the Nationals Park in Washington, D.C., United States.
 It does not represent all concerts for the duration of the tour.